-As a non-native speaker of English, I discovered that the pattern is not the same for every native speaker because American English has a form of it and British has another, while Australians and Canadians follow one of these patterns, and one wonders why the other uses it differently.
+As a non-native speaker of English, I discovered that the pattern is not the same for every native speaker because American English has a form of it and British has another, while Australians and Canadians follow one of these patterns.

 In British English, ‘clap’ is generally used without ‘for’ as a verb, but could be used with ‘for’ as a noun.
 This was directly confirmed by the British Council and evident in the British National Corpus.
 Only one entry is found in the corpus where ‘clap’ (verb) was used with ‘for’ before a name (…let’s all clap for Neil…)

-- We should clap Nefertiti for the accurate answer. (as a verb)
+- We should clap Nefertiti for the accurate answer (verb).

-- Let’s clap her for that wonderful performance. (as a verb)
+- Let’s clap her for that wonderful performance (verb).

-- Give a clap for Paul as he stands to discuss the subject. (as a noun)
+- Give a clap for Paul as he stands to discuss the subject (noun).